Proximal Gradient Dynamics and Feedback Control for Equality-Constrained Composite Optimization: Introduction

-where $\map{f}{\R^n}{\R}$ and $\map{h}{\R^n}{\R^m}$ are differentiable, while $\map{g}{\R^n}{\R}$ is convex, closed, and proper, possibly non-smooth.
-These problems are ubiquitous in many engineering, science, and machine learning applications as they capture regularization terms and convex inequality constraints.
-A possible approach to solving~\eqref{eq:eq_constrained_non_smooth} is to use projected dynamical systems or to incorporate the equality constraints into the objective {via penalty or augmented Lagrangian methods}, and then solve the resulting proximal-gradient dynamics~\cite{NKD-SZK-MRJ:19}.
-However, such approach can become challenging when the proximal operator lacks a closed-form expression or the projection is difficult to compute.
+We study equality-constrained non-smooth composite optimization problems (OPs), i.e., problems of the form \beq \eeq where $\map{f}{\R^n}{\R}$ and $\map{h}{\R^n}{\R^m}$ are differentiable, while $\map{g}{\R^n}{\R}$ is convex, closed, and proper, possibly non-smooth.
+These problems arise in many engineering, scientific, and machine learning applications, as they capture regularization terms and convex inequality constraints.
+A possible approach to solving~\eqref{eq:eq_constrained_non_smooth} is to use projected dynamical systems or to incorporate the equality constraints into the objective via penalty or augmented Lagrangian methods, and then solve the resulting proximal-gradient dynamics~\cite{NKD-SZK-MRJ:19}.
+However, such an approach can become challenging when the proximal operator lacks a closed-form expression or the projection is difficult to compute.

-Constrained optimization algorithms can also be interpreted as closed-loop systems, whose the goal is to ensure convergence to the optimizer while enforcing feasibility.
+Constrained optimization algorithms can also be interpreted as closed-loop systems, whose goal is to ensure convergence to the optimizer while enforcing feasibility.
 In this context, in~\cite{VC-SMF-SP-DR:25} a continuous-time control-theoretic framework for equality-constrained smooth optimization has been proposed.
-The core idea (see Figure~\ref{fig:control_goal}) is to consider as {\em plant} dynamics a system inspired by the gradient flow with respect to the primal variables of the Lagrangian.
+The core idea (see Figure~\ref{fig:control_goal}) is to consider as {\em plant} a dynamical system inspired by the gradient flow with respect to the primal variables of the Lagrangian.
 The output of this system is $y(t) = h(x(t))$ and the control variables are Lagrange multipliers.
 The control objective is then to design a feedback controller that drives the output to zero.

 Inspired by the approach in~\cite{VC-SMF-SP-DR:25}, we propose the \emph{proportional--integral controlled proximal gradient dynamics} (PI--PGD) to solve equality-constrained (non-smooth) composite OPs.
-For such dynamics, we provide a comprehensive analysis, characterizing convergence.
-Our findings are also illustrated via examples, which include an exploratory application {to nonlinear equality constraints.}
+For such dynamics, we provide a comprehensive analysis characterizing convergence.